DUMMERSTON CONSERVATION COMMISSION

 Conservation Commission Members

-Educational programs, First Detector program to identify invasive species, Trail Committee (Prospect Hill), Rain Garden (Route 30), Natural Resources Inventory, Scenic Roads.
+Educational programs, Trail Committee (Prospect Hill), Rain Garden (Route 30), Friends of Black Mountain, Scenic Roads.
 In addition the Conservation Commission provides information to the Planning Commission as they work on the town plan, and the commission meets regularly with other local Conservation Commissions.

 Please continue to check the site for the Conservation Commission activities and information about natural Dummerston.
 The Commission is collecting information and pictures for this site.
 Please send them to: email@example.com.